-It was thought by commember of the committee that an added feature should be combined with the contest, namely; that there being points for each of the five reasons, it might be well to add 20 points for securing one new member, and scoring on a basis of 120 points.
+It was thought by one member of the committee that an added feature should be combined with the contest, namely; that there being five reasons from which the score would be determined, making 20 for securing one new member, and scoring on a basis of 120 points.
 This seemed reasonable, but appeared to act as a deterrent, in the though all sending in their new member application will be judged instrumental in bringing in 3 new applications for membership in

-After ten issues of The Bauner had carried over 400,000 appeals to the brothers; with the co-operation of Commander Clief Cazeau in his General Orders; also having the co-operation of the National President of our Auxiliary, Mrs. Ida B. Lange, in that she, too, made mention of the matter in her General Orders, with less than 100 medium of the direct letter to the Camps.
-This was why we made direct appeal to the Department Commanders for a list of their Camp Commanders, and with what disappointing results you are already advised.
+After ten issues of The Banner had carried over 400,000 appeals to the brothers; with the co-operation of Commander- in if Cazeau in his General Orders; also having the co-operation of the National President of our Auxiliary, Mrs. Ida B. Lange, in that she, too, made mention of the matter in her General Orders, with less than 100 responses from a membership of over 40,000, we decided to use the medium of the direct letter to the Camps.
+This was why we made direct appeal to the Department Commanders for a list of their Camp Commanders, and with what disappointing roults you are already advised.